 For this reason—and many more—If there’s one thing we know from working with hundreds of brands over the last decade, it’s that learning to tell a good brand story is the key to success—regardless of your product or industry.
 Luckily, in that time, we’ve also learned what works and what doesn’t when it comes to storytelling.

 We want everyone to create better content, so today we’re sharing our best tips to help tell a brand story that is impactful.
 If your content hasn’t been working (or you know it could work better), follow this simple guide to tell a story that is interesting, engaging, and memorable.

 But first, let’s dive into what makes a story interesting, and why it’s so damn effective.

 The Science of Brand Story

 Why is storytelling so powerful?
 Because it triggers a biological response.
-A brand story grabs our attention, activates of our brains, and stirs our emotions—and that goes for storytelling across all mediums.
+A brand story grabs attention, elicits an emotion, and engages people—and that goes for storytelling across all mediums.
 When you’re invested in a good story, your brain physically responds to it.

 A good story can trigger your brain to release cortisol (the stress chemical) or oxytocin (the feel-good chemical).
 This explains why you feel anxious while watching a horror film or happy when the lovers finally get together at the end of a book.

 And different mediums and storytelling tools affect us in different ways.
 For example, video triggers emotional contagion, a phenomenon where our emotions mirror what we see on screen (again, think of the horror film response).
 Similarly, when we hear someone speaking, such as a narrator in an animated video, it triggers neural coupling, an experience where our brain activity mirrors what a speaker is saying.